patrickfrey/mewa/doc/grammar.md

  * The operator precedence in _Yacc/Bison_ has a counterpart with roughly the same expressiveness in _Mewa_.
 In _Mewa_ priorities with left/right-handed associativity are attached to productions.
 Unfortunately, the _Mewa_ approach is more error-prone.

 ### Meaning of Whitespaces
-Whitespaces have no meaning in languages describable by _Mewa_.
+Whitespaces have no meaning in languages describable by _Mewa_ except indentiation if configured with the command **%INDENTL**.
 The lexemes of the languages cannot start with whitespaces as the parser skips whitespaces after every lexeme matched and starts matching the next lexeme with the first non-whitespace character after the last match.